-Mental capacity and tenancy is a grey area and there is legislation that works for and against people with learning disabilities that lack capacity.
-Many people with learning disabilities who are deemed to lack capacity have been denied a tenancy on this basis.
+Mental capacity and tenancy is a grey area and there is legislation that works for and against people who lack capacity.
+Many people who are deemed to lack capacity have been denied a tenancy on this basis.
 The law unhelpfully states that if the landlord knows that the tenant lacks capacity, then the agreement is voidable by the tenant.
-The law also says that people who are deemed to lack capacit for necessities and that includes housing.
+The law also says that people who are deemed to lack capacity should also be able to contract for necessities and that includes housing.